 3. Comprehensive Training and Education

 Building a safety culture requires adopting safety training models and education strategies.
-Training and education are about more than meeting basic compliance and minimum regulatory standards.
+Training and education are about more than meeting safety compliance and minimum regulatory standards.

 Workers need a level of engagement that translates to real-world practices.
 Training should continue from initial onboarding and throughout employment, ensuring continued development.